-Exercise isn’t just beneficial for your overall well-being, it’s helpful for when you’re feeling drained as well.
+Exercise isn’t just beneficial for your overall well-being and weight loss; it’s helpful for when you’re feeling mentally drained as well.
 You don’t need to get a gym membership to get activity in.

-We’re all busy, I get it, but setting aside just 20 minutes a day can really make all the difference.
+We’re all busy, but setting aside just 30 minutes a day for physical activity can really make all the difference.
 Multiple studies have shown the value of exercise in boosting your concentration and mental focus.

-With a daily 20-minute intense workout, blood flow to the brain increases and you improve your mood, creativity, and memory.
-Here’re also 5 Ways to Find Time for Exercise.
+With a daily 30-minute workout, blood flow to the brain increases, you improve your mood, creativity, and memory, and falling asleep gets significantly easier.
+Here are 5 Ways to Find Time for Exercise when you’re busy.

-DO WHAT MAKES YOU HAPPY.
+Be mindful of your soul and do what makes you happy.
 This can get confused with doing something that brings you a sense of achievement.
 That feeling of achievement won’t always necessarily bring you joy.
-Here’re 6 Reasons Why You’re Not Doing What Actually Makes You Happy.

-Spending a few extra hours at work to get things done can be productive but powering through can really burn you out.
+Spending a few extra hours at work to get things done can be productive, but powering through can ultimately cause you to feel mentally exhausted.
 Allow yourself to buy the shoes you’ve been wanting to buy for weeks, or take a spontaneous weekend trip with friends or your significant other.

 In the grand scheme of things, our time on earth really is short.
 Whatever it may be that you choose to do, do it because it truly brings genuine joy to your soul.

 While lying in bed for days on end can feel like the perfect solution when you’re feeling tired and mentally exhausted, it may not be the most effective way to get back on your feet and improve your mental health.
 Try some of the above solutions and find what works best for you and your unique situation.

 - 15 Ways to Boost Mental Energy Levels

 - What Is Mentally Tired?
 11 Ways to Combat Brain Exhaustion